CRBroughton/CRBroughton/personal-development-and-goals.md

 ### 🚀 Goals Overview - 2023

 - 🎯 Todo - Build real-time notification system with Websockets
-- 🎯 Todo - Investigate potential GraphQL API use-case
+- 📖 Complete - Investigate potential GraphQL API use-case
 - 🎯 Todo - Build a weather app in Rust
 - 📖 In Progress - Build real-time notification system with Websockets
 - 📖 In Progress - Build a Full Stack Application using Laravel and Vue